ajaxray/magic/README.md

   - Mapped Name/identifier of a service
   - Interface of the service
   - Implementation of the service
-  - Support constructor DI capabilities based on type-hinting
+* Constructor DI capabilities based on Type-hinting
-  - Manage the life-circle of the objects (singleton/per request etc)
+* Life-circle control of the objects (singleton / new instance per request)
-* Easy to use to any framework or even a plain php file
+* Easy to use with any framework (that usages PSR-11 compatible container) or even a plain php file
 * [PSR-4 autoloading](https://www.php-fig.org/psr/psr-4/) compliant structure

 ## Installation